Varad-Shadow/Artist_HUB/README.md

 ## 📄 License

-This project is **proprietary and private**, maintained by the Artist HUB team.
+This project is **proprietary and private**, maintained by the MyKalakar team.

 ---